 Francis encouraged efforts to find the vessel and “asks that his closeness be conveyed to their families and to the military and civil authorities of the country in these difficult moments,” the message reads.

 The Argentine navy said it ordered “all terrestrial communication stations along the Argentine coast to carry out a preliminary and extended search of communications and to listen into all the possible frequencies of the submarine.”

-The US Navy said it was helping.
-It planned to deploy a P8-A Poseidon maritime aircraft to Argentina on Saturday, the US Naval Forces Southern Command said in a statement.
+The US Navy said it was helping in the search.
+It planned to deploy a P8-A Poseidon maritime aircraft to Argentina the US Naval Forces Southern Command said in a statement.